Official Website of Ryo Hasegawa / 長谷川稜

 NEWS

-• Hasegawa takes Charleston Symphony Youth Orchestra to Carnegie Hall in 2025
+Hasegawa makes his Carnegie Hall debut with Charleston Symphony Youth Orchestra in 2025

 About Ryo

-In 2023, Hasegawa was named the David Efron Conducting Fellow at Chautauqua Institution and led the Music School Festival Orchestra in the multiple concerts at the Chautauqua Amphitheater.
+Most recently, Hasegawa made his debut with the Orchestre Métropolitain at Domaine Forget de Charlevoix, selected to conduct by Music Director Yannick Nézet-Séguin.
+He also made a sensational debut at Carnegie Hall with the Charleston Symphony Youth Orchestra.
+In 2023, he was named the David Efron Conducting Fellow at the Chautauqua Institution, where he led the Music School Festival Orchestra.
 Other recent highlights include international guest conducting debut with the Hamburg Symphony in Germany and the Tacet(i) Ensemble in Thailand.
-He is also an active guest assistant conductor for the Baltimore Symphony Orchestra, Omaha Symphony, Orlando Philharmonic Orchestra, Charleston Symphony Orchestra, Washington Choral Arts, American Composers Orchestra, and São Paulo Symphony Orchestra.
-Hasegawa worked both as a conductor and as an assistant with esteemed artists, such as Marin Alsop, Eric Jacobsen, Ken Lam, Joseph Young, Anna Clyne, Conrad Tao, and Westerlies.
+He is also an active guest assistant conductor with the Baltimore Symphony Orchestra, Omaha Symphony, Orlando Philharmonic Orchestra, Charleston Symphony Orchestra, Washington Choral Arts, American Composers Orchestra, and São Paulo Symphony Orchestra.
+He worked both as a conductor and as an assistant with esteemed artists including his mentor Marin Alsop, Eric Jacobsen, Ken Lam, Joseph Young, Anna Clyne, Conrad Tao, and The Westerlies.

 Hasegawa made his American debut with the Charleston Symphony in 2019.
-He maintains a strong relationship with the symphony since then and is currently serving as the conductor of the Charleston Symphony Youth Orchestra, which will make a Carnegie Hall debut in 2024-205 season under Hasegawa’s baton.
-Past engagements include guest conducting members of the Orlando Philharmonic Orchestra for their Focus series, guest conducting Molodechno Symphony (Belarus), PHASE ensemble (Austria), and Shamisen Ensemble Otoha (Japan).
+He maintains a strong relationship with the orchestra, regularly conducting their Family Concerts, Young People’s Concerts, and other community concerts.
+His past engagements include guest conducting members of the Orlando Philharmonic Orchestra, guest conducting Molodechno Symphony (Belarus), PHASE ensemble (Austria), and Shamisen Ensemble Otoha (Japan).

-Equally at home in both symphonic and operatic repertoire, Hasegawa conducted the full production of Hansel and Gretel at Annapolis Opera and Peabody Opera Theater in three cities, Baltimore, Annapolis, and Washington D.C.
-He was also an assistant conductor for the production of Puccini’s Suor Angelica and Gianni Schicchi at Chautauqua Opera Conservatory.
+Equally at home in both symphonic and operatic repertoire, Hasegawa has conducted full productions of Hansel and Gretel at Annapolis Opera and Peabody Opera Theater across Baltimore, Annapolis, and Washington D.C.
+He also served as assistant conductor for productions of Puccini’s Suor Angelica and Gianni Schicchi at Chautauqua Opera Conservatory.